Search this site

 I had thought there would be plenty of time to study while in the village.
 But the hopes were belied.
 Here, the days were spent on excursions and pleasure activities.
 Sometimes we went for boat rides, sometimes we went fishing and bird hunting, there were wrestling bouts to watch, or we simply sat down for a game of chess.
 There was a whole team of servants to attend upon us always.
 There was no need to move the limbs, only the tongue needed to be moved and the orders would be executed instantly.
 If we went to bathe there would be a servant ready with pails of water; if we lay down there would be a servant ready to pull at the fan!

 I was respected by one and all for "being the scion of a princely family and a disciple of Mahatma Gandhi".
 Every care was taken to ensure that there was not the slightest delay in serving me meals or laying the bed at the right time.
-I had become much more tender than Ishwari, or was compelled to become so.
+I had become much more tender than Ishwari or was compelled to become so.
 Ishwari might spread out his bed with his own hands, but how could his princely guest do the same!
 That would cause a blot in his greatness.

-The dressing down unnerved the unfortunate man, and he lighted the lamp with trembling hands.
+The dressing down unnerved the unfortunate man and he lighted the lamp with trembling hands.

 The man asked, "Sir, does that mean the land of the zamindars will be taken away from them?"

 "Many will give away their lands willingly.
-But the lands of those who do not do so, will have to be seized.
-We are all ready for that day - once we gain freedom, we will distribute our lands among the tenant-farmers."
+But the lands of those who do not do so will have to be seized.
+We are all ready for that day; once we gain freedom, we will distribute our lands among the tenant-farmers."

 I was sitting with my feet on the chair; the man began massaging them.
 "These days the zamindars have become very despotic, sir.
-While distributing the lands in your jurisdiction, please allot me a piece as well; I will serve you well."
+While distributing the lands in your jurisdiction, please give me a piece as well; I will serve you well."